Qiu-Shizheng/MetImputBERT/README.md

 # MetImputBERT

-MetImputBERT is a Linux tool for imputing missing values in NMR metabolomics data using a pretrained transformer-based model.
+MetImputBERT is a python tool for imputing missing values in NMR metabolomics data using a pretrained transformer-based model.

 ## Features